strozfriedberg/ntfs-linker/README.md

 `$UsnJrnl` and a sequence of events from `$LogFile`.
 For the `$UsnJrnl` events we know the event timestamps, but for the `$LogFile` events we have less information.
 For `$LogFile` rename, move, and delete events, we are not able to recover an event timestamp.
-But for `$LogFile` create events, we are able to recover the File Creation timestamp *at the time the file was created*.
-Even under normal operating conditions, it's possible this is not the event time.
+Only for `$LogFile` create events are we able to recover an event timestamp.

-The impact is this: we know the order of events in `$UsnJrnl` and `$LogFile` separately, and we have some idea of the times these events occurred, but we don't know how the two sequences fit together.
-If both sequences were increasing, then we could perform a standard merge (by say, taking two cursors on the sequences and taking the smaller value from either cursor).
-But the `$LogFile` sequence is not increasing, so this approach wouldn't work.
-The solution is to first compute the longest increasing subsequence of the `$LogFile` events, and using those events to "anchor" the entire sequence for merging.
+The impact is this: we know the order of events in `$UsnJrnl` and `$LogFile` separately, and we have some idea of the times these events occurred, but we don't know exactly how the two sequences fit together.
+In order to create a unified timeline of events, we do a standard zipper merge of the two sequences, but only considering the `$Logfile` create event timestamps.
+Events of other types found in `$LogFile` will always be output directly after the preceding `$LogFile` create event.

 ### Volume Shadows and Processing Order